sve009/network-hero/README.md

 S. Attack: Determines the effectiveness of special attacks held by cybers
 S. Defense: Determines the amount of resistance held by cyber against opponent S. Attack
-Agility: Combination of Speed, Dodge, and Accuracy stats that you would find in other games Status (attack + resistance): Status stat determines both effectiveness of status attacks as well as resistance to oppenent's status attacks.
+Agility: Combination of Speed, Dodge, and Accuracy stats that you would find in other games Status (attack + resistance): Status stat determines both effectiveness of status attacks as well as resistance to opponent's status attacks.
 Element: Cybers will be typed, there will be 5 elements: fire, water, rock, air, electricity.
 Each type is strong against two other types and weak against the other two types remaining.